jon-heard/obsidian-inline-scripts-library/une.sfile.md

 return [ "Character bearing:\n", result, "\n\n" ];
 ```
 __
-une bearing {demeanor: 1 to 8 (scheming to prejudiced), default: random} - Generate a character's attitude for this interaction, based on {demeanor}: a number defaulting to random and meaning one of the following:
+une bearing {demeanor: 1 TO 8 (scheming to prejudiced), default: random} - Generate a character's attitude for this interaction, based on {demeanor}: a number defaulting to random and meaning one of the following:
     1 - sceming       2 - insane       3 - friendly          4 - hostile
     5 - inquisitive    6 - knowing    7 - mysterious    8 - prejudiced